tamagrijr/pocketTrainer/Documentation/MVP/mvp.md

 # Super Duper Stretch Goals

+> ## Explore React Native
+  >> See about porting the app to mobile, as it was designed with mobile in mind

 > ## Remote Workout Buddies
   >> Allow users who are doing the same routine at the same time to hook up with eachother and watch the live progress of each person